Profila/Self-Sovereign-Identity/README.md

 1. Start a Prism Agent with the following settings (Tested with version 1.31.0):

-    -   Add the following to the file `infrastructure/local/.env-issuer`
+    -   Create the file `infrastructure/local/.env-issuer` in Prism and add the folling content.

         ```
         ADMIN_TOKEN=my-admin-token